todbot/blink1/docs/blink1-tool-tips.md

 ===============================

-Here are some examples of things you can do with blink(1) and the blink1-tool command-line program.
+Here are some examples of things you can do with blink(1) and the `blink1-tool` command-line program.

-You can get the `blink1-tool` program for you operating system from: https://github.com/todbot/blink1/releases
+You can get the `blink1-tool` program for your operating system from: https://github.com/todbot/blink1/releases

 Or you can compile it yourself by cloning the blink1 repo at: